 A comparison of results 3 and 4 shows that high quality assets have higher execution probabilities.
-Bank Leumi, the second biggest bank in Israel, is considered to be a higher quality stock in compare to Bank Mizrahi Tefahot, the fourth biggest bank in Israel.
+Bank Leumi, the second biggest bank in Israel, is considered to be a higher quality stock in comparison to Bank Mizrahi Tefahot, the fourth biggest bank in Israel.
 This result supports Hypothesis 1.
-In this research we will analyze the effect of unexpected shocks on execution probabilities of stocks with different qualities.
+This research will analyze the effect of unexpected shocks on the execution probabilities of stocks with different quality levels.

-Manpower and infrastructure
+Manpower and Infrastructure

-For this type of extensive research, we expect to employ a very large data base.
-For example, the expected amount of orders on an average day in TASE for an average stock from the Tae Aviv 25 stocks index (TA25) is around 10,000.
-We plan to explore several assets over a decade.
-This means that we need the following, among others: an access to those data recourses, very advanced computers, special software and research assistants for processing the data.
+For this type of extensive research, we expect to utilize a very large data base.
+For example, the expected amount of orders on an average day in the TASE for an average stock from the Tae Aviv 25 Stocks Index (TA25) is around 10,000.
+Because we plan to explore several assets over a decade, we need the following resources, among others: access to the above-mentioned and other data resources; highly advanced computers; specialized software; and research assistants for processing the data.

-Expected results
+Expected Results

-By using innovative estimation methods, we expect to find a statistically significant relationship between the execution probability and the other parameters, especially the structural amendments enacted over the recent decade.
+By using innovative estimation methods, we expect to find a statistically significant relationship between the execution probability and the other parameters under examination, especially the structural amendments enacted over the recent decade.
 By studying the execution probability, we expect to provide tools to market makers and policy makers for inducing improvements in market quality.

 Figures

-Table 1: TA25 Call option sell execution probability equation.
+Table 1: TA25 Call Option Sell Execution Probability Equation

-Table 2: TA25 Call option buy execution probability equation.
+Table 2: TA25 Call Option Buy Execution Probability Equation

-Table 3: Leumi Bank sell execution probability equation.
+Table 3: Leumi Bank Sell Execution Probability Equation

-Table 4: Mizrahi Tefahot Bank sell execution probability equation.
+Table 4: Mizrahi Tefahot Bank Sell Execution Probability Equation